-Not only do I love being surprised by friends and family, I love being surprised by God.
+Not only do I love being surprised by friends and family, but I also love being surprised by God.

 The Bible says that God can and will do exceedingly, abundantly more than we could think or ask.
 (Eph.
 3:20)

-I can list my needs and be specific when I pray but ultimately God knows everything I need.
-Not only that, He might have something in mind for me or my family that, in my limited thinking, I would not ask for.
+I can list my needs and be specific when I pray, but ultimately God knows everything I need.
+Not only that, He might have something in mind for my family or me that, in my limited thinking, I would not ask for.

-When I first began to pray about writing, I never imagined that I would help create an on-line community called Circles of Faith, a place where Christian women can exchange their stories and grow in faith.
-I knew I wanted to write but I didn't know where to start.
+When I first began to pray about writing, I never imagined that I would help create an online community called Circles of Faith, a place where Christian women can exchange their stories and grow in faith.
+I knew I wanted to write, but I didn't know where to start.
 At that time I didn't know anyone who wrote, so I prayed for a mentor.
-I was discouraged by the thought of "going it alone", putting pen to paper with very little experience.
+I was discouraged by the thought of "going it alone," putting pen to paper with minimal experience.
 I wondered, Who would want to read what I have to say?"
 This, while taking care of three little ones, all under the age of five.

-When you pray, present your requests to God but also ask Him have His way.
-Be wiling to relinquish control and let Him surprise you.
+When you pray, present your requests to God but also ask Him to have His way.
+Be willing to relinquish control and let Him surprise you.

 Dear Lord, Only You know the plans you have for me.
 I know that they are plans to prosper me and not to harm me but I don’t know the details.
 I don’t want my limited imagination to prevent You from working in my life.
 I bring my plans before You and ask you to surprise me….

 Plan an outing for you and your child.
-This could be a trip to the ice cream shop, a visit with their favorite friends, a movie, or your a picnic at a local park.
+This could be a trip to the ice cream shop, a visit with their favorite friends, a movie, or a picnic at a local park.
 When it is time to go, get in the car but don't tell them where you are going.
-If they are anything like my kids they will want to know... but keep it a secret.
+If they are anything like my kids, they will want to know what's going on, but keep it a secret.
 Feel free to go around the blocks a few times, even make a wrong turn or two to keep them guessing.
-Hopefully they will be surprised once you've arrived at your special place.
-Once there, share with them that while they didn't know where they where going you did, you had it all under control.
+Hopefully, they will be surprised once you've arrived at your special place.
+Once there, share with them that while they didn't know where they were going, you did, you had it all under control.
 And just like Mom and Dad like to surprise them, God likes to surprise us.